modern-influence-of-ancient-warriors

 The Archaeological Record: Where the Art Lives

-The primary archaeological sources for the artistic representation of the Immortals are the ruins of the Achaemenid palace complexes, most notably Persepolis in the Fars province of Iran and Susa in Khuzestan.
-These sites were not merely administrative centers but were constructed as grand stages for imperial ritual and propaganda.
+The primary archaeological sources for the artistic representation of the Immortals are the ruins of Achaemenid palace complexes, most notably Persepolis in Iran's Fars province and Susa in Khuzestan.
+These sites functioned as grand stages for imperial ritual and propaganda.

 Persepolis: The Ceremonial Heart of an Empire